rheannemcintosh/gif-finder/README.md

 - **100 Days of Treehouse:** Day 102 / 100

 ## Application Setup / Commands
-1. Run the following command first to install all necessary packages.
+1. Run the following command first to install all necessary packages:
 ```
 npm install
 ```
-2. Then run the following command to view the application locally.
+2. Then run the following command to view the application locally:
 ```
 npm start
 ```
+3. You should now have a local version of the GIF Finder Application!

 <hr>